sentinel-official/docs/docs/full-node-setup/node-run.md

 ### Free up space

 :::warning
-Perform this step only if you already have a running full node that needs to free up space.
-If you are setting up a full node for the first time, refer to the `Bootstrap the Node` section above.
+Perform this step only if you already have a running validator that needs to free up space.
+If you are setting up a validator for the first time, refer to the `Bootstrap the Node` section above.
 :::

 This step should be performed regularly, as the hard disk tends to fill up over time.
 It is advisable to establish a monitoring structure to determine when it is necessary to free up space.